 Like many of you, I grew up thinking lifting weights was a prerequisite for building muscle.
-In my mind, bodyweight-training wasn’t enough to stimulate muscle growth and would only benefit beginners until they were ready to work with weights.
+In my mind, push-ups and pull-ups weren’t enough to stimulate muscle growth and would only benefit beginners until they were ready to work with weights.

-Calisthenics (from Greek “kalos”=beauty and “sthenos”=strength) is the application of bodyweight to strengthen and develop the body.
-By increasing the exercise complexity and/or changing the leverage, you can modify the challenge to suit your individual requirements.
+Calisthenics (from Greek “kalos”= beauty and “sthenos”= strength) is the application of bodyweight to strengthen and develop the body.
+By changing the leverage and/or increasing the exercise complexity, you can modify the challenge to suit your individual level of fitness.
 I use the terms calisthenics and bodyweight training interchangeably.

 Weight-Training Versus Calisthenics